 Colourful Theme Naming: Those Four Girls have names loosely based on their hair colors — Yeliss, Bwoole, Gryino, and Wreda.

 Their Seikijin is even the same color as their hair color, taking this trope Up to Eleven.

 Tsundere: Lashara (Type B), Chiaia and Lithia (Type A) all fit the bill to some degree.

 Unlucky Childhood Friend: Chiaia to Dagmyer; among other factors, the fact that he wasn't allowed to marry for love as a male Seikishi complicated their relationship.
 It comes to a head in episode 9 when Dagmyer tries to exploit her crush by asking her to kill Kenshi.
 In a Shout Out to an incident in the original Tenchi Muyo!
 OVA, she nearly goes through with it but backs out at the last moment.
 Even after this she still tries to persuade Dagmyer to change his mind before it's too late.
 During a very tense situation she ultimately chooses to go with Kenshi to save Lashara instead of staying with Dagmyer.
 This just causes Dagmyer to resent Kenshi even more.

 Villainous Breakdown: Dagmyer has one spanning most of the series due to growing fear and resentment of Kenshi.
 It culminates in a Freak Out and complete mental collapse in episode 11 after Kenshi goes berserk in his Seikishi, brutally kills one of his comrades, and nearly does the same to Dagmyer, scaring him shitless.

-Villainous Valour: His duel with Kenshi in the final episode is made of this trope.
+Villainous Valour: Dagmyer's duel with Kenshi in the final episode is made of this trope.
 He's still hopelessly outmatched, but he faces his fears head-on and meets defeat with honor.